jillesca/ncpeek/README.md

 # ncpeek

-The `ncpeek` is a script written to grab telemetry data using netconf, it uses the `ncclient` library.
+`ncpeek` is a netconf client that retrieves telemetry data using netconf, it uses the `ncclient` library.

 To use it, install the dependencies needed